Reorienting the East

 View table of contents

 "Impressive and unique. . . .
 A timely discussion of Jewish identity and reflections on self and 'other' in the premodern Islamic world.
-Jacobs clearly and cogently demonstrates the complexities of Jewish identity in the Mediterranean and the Islamic world."—Josef Meri, St. Edmunds College and University of Cambridge
+Jacobs clearly and cogently demonstrates the complexities of Jewish identity in the Mediterranean and the Islamic world." —Josef Meri, Centre of Islamic Studies, University of Cambridge

 Reorienting the East explores the Islamic world as it was encountered, envisioned, and elaborated by Jewish travelers from the Middle Ages to the early modern period.
 The first comprehensive investigation of Jewish travel writing from this era, this study engages with questions raised by postcolonial studies and contributes to the debate over the nature and history of Orientalism as defined by Edward Said.